Koffidanh/cs1610game/README.md

 # Car Racing Game

-A C++ car racing game built using the **SFML** library, featuring real-time collision detection between player cars, computer cars, animals, and environmental obstacles like potholes.
-The game adjusts player score and lives based on interactions with these objects.
+A C++ car racing game built using the SFML library, developed as a collaborative project by a team of two.
+The game features real-time collision detection between player cars, computer-controlled cars, animals, and environmental obstacles such as potholes.
+Player score and lives are updated dynamically based on in-game interactions.

 ## Features